What Is Scheduled Maintenance?

 Scheduled maintenance aims to minimize equipment failure, maintenance backlogs, and reactive maintenance.
 It also allows for better resource allocation.
 For instance, changing the bearing on a conveyor belt every 30 days to prevent its snapping is an example of scheduled maintenance.
 Another example is scheduling the repair of a motor after noticing a problem.

-Scheduled maintenance is often confused with preventive or planned maintenance.
-However, there are at least two differences::
+Scheduled maintenance is often confused with planned or preventive maintenance.

 How Important Is Scheduled Maintenance?